tpneto/tpneto/README.md

 # Hi there👋
 My name is Thiago.
-I’m pursuing a DEC in Computer Science and have experience with React, Next.js, Firebase, and Microsoft SQL Server.
+I’m pursuing a DEC in Computer Science and have experience with Java, C#, Python, HTML, Firebase, and Microsoft SQL Server.
 With my technical and interpersonal skills, I enjoy building applications that prioritize user needs while ensuring the backend runs smoothly.
 I’m always excited to learn new things and take on challenges that push me to grow!

 # Skills:
 <div>